aws-samples/aws-iot-core-for-amazon-sidewalk-sample-app/README.md

 - *SidewalkApiGateway* - handles requests from the WebApp to the *SidewalkDbHandler* and *SidewalkDownlink* lambdas.
   Each request need to be authorized by the token built based on the credentials provided in the [config](./config.yaml).
-  Allows for up to 30 requests per second and 86400 requests per day.
+  Throttling is enabled and allows for up to 30 requests per second and 86400 requests per day.

 - *SidewalkUserAuthenticatorLambda*, *SidewalkTokenAuthenticatorLambda* - used by the *SidewalkApiGateway* to verify requests